 Esta página está disponible en español aquí.

 In 2019 and 2020, we collaborated with Transit Alliance Miami to help them develop a new bus network for all of Miami-Dade County.
 In April the Final Plan was published and put out for public comment by Miami-Dade Transit and their survey showed that 89% of people wanted to see the changes implemented!
+In October 2021, the County Commission approved the plan for implementation.

 This is what the existing network looks like: